 Kate is a Presidential Fellow and doctoral student in Systematic Theology, with a minor in Comparative Theology.
 Her areas of interest include theological anthropology, feminist theology, political theology, Muslim-Christian dialogue, and the figures Karl Rahner and Edward Schillebeeckx.
 She received her BA in Theology and Political Science from Fordham University, where she was the recipient of the Jouin Award from the Theology Department.
 In 2013, she received her MTS from Harvard Divinity School, where she was the leader of Women’s Circle, and an organizer of many events on campus regarding women and religion.
 Kate recently had a paper accepted to the Edward Schillebeeckx Conference at Radboud University in the Netherlands.
 As well as authoring her own blog, she has written for Seminarians for Reproductive Choice and The Good Men Project.
 A lifelong Catholic, she is committed to lifting up the voices of those who have felt marginalized in the Church and in society.

 Nathaniel Peters is a doctoral student in historical theology at Boston College.
 He studied linguistics, Latin, and French at Swarthmore College and later received his M.T.S. in historical theology at the University of Notre Dame.
-He specializes in the scholastic and monastic theology of the high Middle Ages, working under Boyd Taylor Coolman.
+He is working on a dissertation on the Trinitarian dimensions of medieval Eucharistic theology under Boyd Taylor Coolman.
 He has published numerous book reviews and articles in journals including America, Commonweal, First Things, and Books & Culture.
 Nathaniel also sings in the Choir of St. Paul’s, Harvard Square.

 Currently pursuing her Ph.D. in theological ethics, Ms. Richie has been working as an adjunct professor in the Boston area since 2010 and has recently taught Interdisciplinary Approaches to Bioethics at Tufts University [Medford, MA.].
 Her work has been published in peer-reviewed journals and popular magazines.
 Richie regularly presents her work at conferences, and in 2013 she won the Catholic Health Association [CHA] Annual Theology and Ethics Colloquium graduate student essay contest for her paper “Building a Framework for Green Bioethics: Integrating Ecology into the Medical Industry.”
 She is interested in sexual ethics, ecology, bioethics and feminism.
 She is specifically concerned with population growth and resource consumption and how the medical industry, particularly though supplying reproductive technologies, are exacerbating the deteriorating ecosystem.
 After she finishes her dissertation (“Green Bioethics: Environmental Implications for Assisted Reproductive Technology” [anticipated]), she plans on writing on the value of a child-free life from an evangelical, feminist and ecological perspective.
 After that, she plans on working on the connections between meat eating and the sexual oppression of women and consumption and the morality of obesity.